lowrycode/table-tennis-league/README.md

 Users who have been assigned club admin status can access the Club Admin Dashboard page from the user dropdown menu.

-*NOTE: This menu item will not appear for users who have not been assigned Club Admin status by the League Administrator.*
+*NOTE: This menu item will not appear for users who have not been assigned Club Admin status by the League Administrator.
+Assigning a user as a club admin is easily done in the Django Admin Panel using the ***Club admin*** model within the Clubs app.
+Phase 3 of project includes plans to develop a League Admin dashboard restricted page on the website itself; this page would include the ability to assign users as club admins.*

 The page allows a club admin to manage the club and venue information that will appear on the clubs page (after approval by the League Administrator).